-Books can be said to be a man’s true companion through life and there are so many Books and So little time to read them all.
-There are over millions of books that have been published in the history of humanity, and more are still be published each year.
+Books can be said to be a man’s true companion through life.
+There are so many books and so little time to read them all.
+There are millions of books that have been published in the history of humanity.
+Surprisingly, more are still being published each year.
 Books help to simplify our lives and also allow us to learn and gain more knowledge and experience.
 Books are the main part of man’s existence and are needed in the continuous growth and development of our world.
-Some books are needed for careers and professional part of one’s life and there are some books which are read for recreational purposes, for fun and to learn from.
+Some books are needed for careers and professional parts of one’s life.
+Some books are read for recreational purposes, for fun and to learn from.

-Books are more than been read for fun, it transforms lives and they contain so much wisdom about the world, its struggles, and all other things.
-They proffer solutions for you when the need arises and also give you a new way and a new perspective to look at things in life and situations.
+Also, books are more than being read for fun, they transform lives.
+They contain so much wisdom about the world, its struggles, and all other things.
+They proffer solutions for you when the need arises.
+Also, they give you a new way and a new perspective to look at things in life and situations.

-Good books have the ability to make our minds healthier and fit, another great importance of reading books is that it has been known to be great medicine for Alzheimer’s disease.
-Books increases not only one’s knowledge about things but also help to improve your vocabulary.
-That is why, allowing a child to get used to reading books as they grow up is very important, as reading plays a crucial role in the development of the child.
-A child who forms a habit of reading books are always better in almost all aspects of their lives, their total development as they begin to grow is better than the children who are not exposed to the reading of books.
-It is as well very important for adults too.
+Moreover, good books can make our minds healthier and fit, another great importance of reading books is that it has been known to be great medicine for Alzheimer’s disease.
+Books also help to improve your vocabulary.
+That is why, allowing a child to get used to reading books as they grow up is very important.
+A child who forms a habit of reading books is always better in almost all aspects of their lives.

-Although television and the internet have all come in place now, nothing can replace good books.
-It inspires us, motivates, and always encourages us.
-It helps us to always see the right path, it makes us understand that nothing is impossible in this world and everyone can become wiser if only they read books.
-Reading good books allows us to take action and help us to know our true potential, the books illuminates our life, books show us our passion and make us understand that all limits are self-imposed.
-Limits are usually in our mind, reading good books has the potential to upgrade our conviction to match our destiny.
+Furthermore, television and the internet have all come into place now, nothing can replace good books.
+It inspires us, motivates us, and always encourages us.
+It helps us to always see the right path.
+Additionally, it makes us understand that nothing is impossible in this world.
+Reading good books has the potential to upgrade our conviction to match our destiny.

 15 Books You Should Read Before You Die